 Supplemental Medicare Plans in New Hampshire

-With the costs of healthcare rising every day, it is often challenging to pay for patient care and doctor’s visits.
+With healthcare costs rising daily, paying for patient care and doctor’s visits is often challenging.
 Fortunately, Medicare coverage will help pay for those bills when they come.

 Medicare Advantage plans — also called Part C plans — have a maximum cost to you, known as the maximum out-of-pocket cost (MOOP).
-The MOOP is the greatest amount of money you can pay out of pocket before the insurance provider covers 100% of your medical costs, including copays.
+The MOOP is the most amount of money you can pay out of pocket before the insurance provider covers 100% of your medical expenses, including copays.

-Medigap plans, or Supplement plans, are plans that you can add to your Original Medicare to lower costs and receive additional benefits.
-Unlike MA plans, Medigap plans receive government standardization, which means the benefits under each letter plan remain the same with every carrier and in every location.
+Medigap plans, or Medicare Supplement plans, are plans that you can add to your Original Medicare to lower costs and receive additional benefits.
+Unlike MA plans, Medigap plans receive government standardization, meaning the benefits under each letter plan remain the same with every carrier and location.

 New Hampshire Medicare Resources

 There are many resources available to New Hampshire Medicare beneficiaries and seniors.
-Medicaid is always a great resource since many seniors are on a fixed budget, and every state has a dedicated SHIP program department that helps seniors.
+Medicaid is an excellent resource since many seniors are on a fixed budget, and every state has a dedicated SHIP program department that helps seniors.

 What benefits come with Original Medicare in New Hampshire?

-New Hampshire Medicare beneficiaries receive quite a lot with Part A and B coverage.
-Part A covers hospital and nursing home care and inpatient needs, such as lab tests.
-Part B covers things like doctor visits and home-based health care services.
+New Hampshire Medicare beneficiaries receive a lot with Part A and B coverage.
+Part A covers hospital and nursing home care and inpatient needs, such as lab tests, and Part B covers doctor visits and home-based health care services.